Learned Hand: Influence

 His opinions have also proved lasting in fields of commercial law.
 Law students studying torts often encounter Hand's 1947 decision for United States v.
-Carroll Towing Co., which gave a formula for determining liability in cases of negligence.
+Carroll Towing Co., which provided the Hand formula for determining liability in cases of negligence.
 Hand's interpretations of complex Internal Revenue Codes, which he called "a thicket of verbiage", have been used as guides in the gray area between individual and corporate taxes.
 In an opinion sometimes seen as condoning tax avoidance, Hand stated in 1947 that "there is nothing sinister in so arranging one's affairs as to keep taxes as low as possible".
 He was referring to reporting of individual income through corporate tax forms for legitimate business reasons.
 In tax decisions, as in all statutory cases, Hand studied the intent of the original legislation.
 His opinions became a valuable guide to tax administrators.
 Hand's landmark decision in United States v.
 Aluminum Company of America in 1945 influenced the development of antitrust law.
 His decisions in patent, copyright, and admiralty cases have contributed to the development of law in those fields.

 Hand was also a founding member of the American Law Institute, where he helped develop the influential Restatements of the Law serving as models for refining and improving state codes in various fields.
 One American Law Institute recommendation was to decriminalize sexual conduct such as adultery and homosexuality, for which reason the July–August 1955 issue of the Mattachine Society Review, the magazine of the country's first nationwide homosexual organization, published a salute to Judge Hand featuring his photograph on the cover.

 After Hand's lectures and publications became widely known, his influence reached courts throughout the country.
 On the occasion of his 75th birthday on January 27, 1947, The Washington Post reported: "He has won recognition as a judges' judge.
 His opinions command respect wherever our law extends, not because of his standing in the judicial hierarchy, but because of the clarity of thought and the cogency of reasoning that shape them."